PayPrecisePremium UK Salary Tools

 The charge usually wipes out the full amount.
 Some families stop the payments to avoid receiving money that will be repaid anyway, but still keep the claim running.

-Why it matters: this is where the payments-versus-claim distinction becomes most important.
+The crux: this is where the payments-versus-claim distinction matters most.

 Example 4